Subglandular breast augmentation with cohesive gel implants

 Frequently asked questions

 Mr Davis does Breast augmentation for a fixed cost.
+The typical total cost is $9990 for everything including follow up for the first year after surgery.
 For the current fixed cost please either email us or phone us on 0800 268 526..
-Anatomic shaped implants cost more than round implants.

 The quoted cost for surgery covers everything including anaesthetist fees, theatre fees, consumables, the implants, staying overnight in hospital after surgery, any additional consultations after the first consultation and all the follow up for dressings and checks in the first year after surgery.
 This cost includes GST.